d-ries/linux-essentials/06_software/01_course.md

 snap changes (history of changes)
 snap version

-snap update does not exist. the snap daemon checks for updates 4 times a day.
+snap update does not exist.
+The snap daemon checks for updates 4 times a day.

 You can install from different channels (like stable, beta,...) but the standard is stable and we keep it that way.